-From this tutorial, you will get to learn about Python Static method.
-It is one of the essential concepts to use while you are learning OOPs programming with Python.
+From this tutorial, you will get to learn about the Python Static method.
+It is one of the essential concepts to use while you are learning OOP programming with Python.

 Python Static Method

-To Learn about OOPs Concepts – Read Python Class
+To master Python OOP concepts – Read Python Class Method

 What is a static method in Python?